Dynamic in vitro GastroIntestinal model.

 ● Troubleshooting unexpected results in clinical trials

-● Evaluation of low permeability and low solubility API (BCS 2, 3, 4)
+● Evaluation of low permeability and/or low solubility API (BCS 2, 3, 4)

 ● Evaluation under different physiological conditions, e.g. infants, adults, elderlies, diseases, animals, etc.